Swan 43

-The Swan 43 is a Finnish sailboat that was designed by Olin Stephens of Sparkman & Stephens as an Royal Ocean Racing Club rule cruiser-racer and first built in 1967.
+The Swan 43 is a Finnish sailboat that was designed by Olin Stephens of Sparkman & Stephens as a Royal Ocean Racing Club rule cruiser-racer and first built in 1967.
 The boat is Sparkman & Stephens' design #1973.

 The design was originally marketed by the manufacturer as the Swan 43, but is now usually referred to as the Swan 43 S&S to differentiate it from the unrelated 1985 Swan 43 Holland design.
 It was also sold in the United States as the Palmer Johnson 43.

 Production

 The design was built by Oy Nautor AB in Finland, from 1967 to 1982 and was the second boat built by the company.
 A total of 67 boats were completed over its 25-year production run, an average of 2.68 boats per year, but it is now out of production.